NBISweden/single-cell_sib_scilifelab/session-differential-expression/differential_expression.md

 ## 6           1           7
 ```

-While the `pairwiseTTests` function (and the similar `pairwiseWilcox` function)
+While the `pairwiseTTests` function (and the similar `pairwiseWilcox` function
-provides a very convenient and efficient way of performing all pairwise
+for the Wilcoxon test) provides a very convenient and efficient way of
-comparisons, in practice we often want to summarize or combine the results
+performing all pairwise comparisons, in practice we often want to summarize or
-across several of these comparisons.
-For example, as discussed in the lecture we
+combine the results across several of these comparisons.
+For example, as
-may be interested in finding genes that are upregulated in a specific cluster
+discussed in the lecture we may be interested in finding genes that are
-compared to _each_ of the other clusters, or compared to _at least one_ of them.
+upregulated in a specific cluster compared to _each_ of the other clusters, or
-The function `combineMarkers` from *[scran](https://bioconductor.org/packages/3.9/scran)* was written for this
+compared to _at least one_ of them.
+The function `combineMarkers` from
-purpose, and allows the user to combine the list of pairwise results in several
+*[scran](https://bioconductor.org/packages/3.9/scran)* was written for this purpose, and allows the user to combine
-ways.
-For example, in order to test, for each cluster, whether each gene is
+the list of pairwise results in several ways.
+For example, in order to test, for
-significantly upregulated with respect to all other clusters, we can do:
+each cluster, whether each gene is significantly upregulated with respect to
+_all_ other clusters, we can do:

 ```r